Skip to Content

 • Uber & Lyft tend to be cheaper than taxis, however, taxis tend to be more convenient to hail.

-• The cheapest transportation options are the Deuce Bus route and the Monorail (when there’s a stop at your destination).
+• The cheapest options are the Deuce Bus and the Monorail (when there’s a stop at your destination).

-• Transportation in Vegas is about to change forever as the underground Vegas Loop system expands.
+• Transportation in Vegas is about to change dramatically, thanks to the subterranean Vegas Loop system.

 Transportation options in Las Vegas are wide-ranging and include taxis, limos, rideshare apps, buses, the Monorail, shuttles, and free trams.

-I figured it would be helpful to put together an all-inclusive guide covering transportation options in Las Vegas spanning all budgets and luxury preferences to help you plan for your trip.
+I figured it would be helpful to put together an all-inclusive guide covering transportation options in Las Vegas, spanning all budgets and luxury preferences, to help you plan.

 As you’ll see, there are plenty of ways to get around Vegas without a car.